signalfx/tracing-examples/docs/early-access/README.md

 tracing libraries and for other programming languages in this [tracing-examples](https://github.com/signalfx/tracing-examples) repository.

+### Metrics about received spans

+SignalFx emits two counter metrics into your organization, `sf.org.numSpansReceived` and `sf.org.numSpansReceivedByToken`, to help you visualize how many spans you are sending to SignalFx.
+In the future, we'll also publish metrics about invalid spans that were rejected (and why).

 ## Visualizing traces

 Trace search is not yet available in this EAP.
 To visualize a trace in SignalFx,